osmondchiu/osmondchiu.github.io/projects/index.md

 ---
 layout: page
-title: Publications
+title: Publications + Events
-excerpt: "A list of recent publications"
+excerpt: "A list of recent publications and previous events"
 ---